 The College has three means of emergency notification in the event of an incident that endangers the health and safety of members of the College community.

-1. SendWordNow is an automated system which students, faculty or staff can register for at orientation or at any other time by notifying the Dean of the Collegeís office.
+SendWordNow is an automated system which students, faculty or staff can register for at orientation or at any other time by following the steps below.
 Multiple means of contact including cell phone, test message, e mail or other phone are available.
 This system will only be utilized in case of emergency, College closing or for a test each semester.

 Updates on emergencies will be communicated through these channels as details become available.

-The Department of Public Safety, in consultation with the Dean of the College, is responsible for issuing timely warnings in compliance with the Jeanne Clery Act.
+The Department of Public Safety, in consultation with the Dean of Students, is responsible for issuing timely warnings in compliance with the Jeanne Clery Act.

 A timely warning will be issued by one or more of the following steps:

 - Distribution of timely warning flyers around campus

 - Posting the warning on the College website and Portal

 Warnings may include, but are not limited to:

 - Date, time and location of incident